-Between June 23-25, 2017 SomoS presents the group exhibition “Neues Dasein” in which four international artists set up immersive performative installations to explore concepts surrounding the self, human interaction and simulation.
+Between June 23-25, 2017 SomoS presents the group exhibition “Neues Dasein” in which four international artists, Isabel Ramos (UK), Anais Hazo (FR/USA), Miriam van Beurden (NL), and Kalle Kuikkaniemi (FIN) set up immersive performative installations to explore concepts surrounding the self, human interaction and simulation.

 Through (virtual) reality simulations, the “Neues Dasein” group show celebrates the confusion and ennui of the fast-paced contemporary life.

-The presented works bring into spotlight some of the effects of an accelerating technological age and its unforeseen subsequent results.
+The presented artworks cast a spotlight on some of the effects of today’s accelerating technological age and its unforeseen subsequent results.

 Neues Dasein reflects a pervasive culture of digital isolation, boredom and overstimulation.
 The show analyzes the emotional impacts of the “Neues Dasein” (new existence) through distraction, human interaction and personal reflection.

 The exhibition takes place in the context of the 48 Stunden Neukölln Festival 2017.